tinslice/docker-postgres/example/readme.md

 To start the Postgres server run `docker-compose up` (or `docker-compose up -d` to run in detach mode).

-TO stop the server run `docker-compose down`.
+To stop the server run `docker-compose down`.